Burloe/GoLogger/README.md

 ## **Contents**
 1. Installation and setup
 2. How to use GoLogger
    * Example usage of the main functions
    * Creating log entries with data
+   * Managing log categories
 4. Managing .log file size
    * Entry count limit
    * Sesssion timer